The Humber Room

 Service Design

-The Humber Room is Humber College’s campus restaurant, designed as a learning space for students involved in event management, hospitality and culinary arts.
-It acts as a simulation lab for students in these fields to gain practical experience in restaurant and event operations.
+The Humber Room is Humber College’s campus restaurant, designing as a learning space for students in event management, hospitality and culinary arts.
+Acting as a simulation lab, these students use the space to gain practical experience working in a restaurant and venue area.
+Our goal was to improve the restaurant service as both a simulation lab and a campus restaurant, through an ethnographic lens.

 Starting off this journey was the opportunity for us to visit the service space.
 We met with the Associate Dean of the restaurant’s cluster of programs, who gave us some of his time to talk about what the Humber Room is all about as well as giving us a tour of the usable space.